christhekeele/mnemonix/README.md

 Here are useful commands if you've just forked the project and want to contribute:

-- `mix deps.get`: Get development dependencies
+- Get development dependencies:
+  `mix deps.get`

-- `mix test`:     Run the tests
+- Run the tests:
+  `mix test`

-- `mix docs`:     Generate documentation
+- Generate documentation:
+  `mix docs`